Nagwam18/TriviaQA-RAG-System/README.md

       - Empty or whitespace-only queries return: ``` Empty query received ```.
       - Missing evidence returns: ``` Not found in context```.

+---
+## Limitations & Notes

+- This system relies strictly on the retrieved context; if the correct answer is not present in the indexed data, the model will return "Not found in context".

+- Evaluation metrics (Accuracy, Relevance, Latency) may slightly vary between runs due to hardware differences and retrieval ranking behavior.

+- The current evaluation is performed on a limited subset of TriviaQA and is not intended to represent full-dataset performance.

+- Latency measurements depend on runtime environment (CPU vs GPU).

+---

+## 📄 License

+This project is released under the MIT License.
+You are free to use, modify, and distribute this code with proper attribution.

+---
+## Conclusion

+This project demonstrates a complete end-to-end Retrieval-Augmented Generation (RAG) pipeline built on the TriviaQA dataset, with a strong focus on:

+- Faithful, context-grounded answering (no hallucinations)
+- Efficient chunking and retrieval for long documents
+- Clear evaluation of accuracy, relevance, and latency
+- Production-ready API exposure via FastAPI

+The system prioritizes correctness and evidence over verbosity, making it suitable for high-stakes QA scenarios where reliability is critical.

+---